Add text here

 Though not every new development is going to be of interest to every laboratory, there are so many new developments that many of the developments will be of use at no additional cost.

 LabWare SaaS LIMS is cloud-hosted and accessible on any browser on any device.
 It contains the same rich feature set as the original LabWare LIMS and comes fully validated with pre-configured best practice workflows enabling rapid deployment.
 LabWare SaaS LIMS is best suited for small-medium sized testing environments who want the power, compliance, and efficiency of LabWare but need the system up and running quickly and affordably.
+Currently LabWare SaaS is not available in all regions.
+Check with your local office for availability in your region.

 All LabWare products are complemented by a dedicated support team, available at all times.
 Customers communicate with a single point of contact, regardless of whether the issue is related to the infrastructure or the solution.
 Proactive monitoring is used to detect and resolve problems before they occur.